nielsenchristoffer93/assignment-4-komputer-store/README.md

 # Assignment 4 Komputer Store

-Can you find the easter-egg 🥚? *Hint: Look after a cursor pointer around Work title*
+Can you find the easter-egg 🥚? *Hint: Look for a cursor pointer around Work title*

 A dynamic webpage using "vanilla" JavaScript.
 You can add balance to your bank by working as well as taking a loan for purchasing a laptop.